-Ayurvedic Kansa Wand Face Massage
+Ayurvedic Kansa Wand Facelift Massage

 This unique facial treatment integrates massage of the facial marmas (Ayurvedic acupressure points) with the use of a simple massage tool called a Kansa Wand and nourishing oils.
 ‘Kansa’ means ‘bronze’ and this metal alloy combining copper and tin with trace elements such as zinc, is known in India as the ‘healing metal’.
 The wand can move deep into and underneath the contours of the face and around areas like the brow line, jawline and neck where tension is held.

 Kansa has been used in Ayurvedic treatments for thousands of years but in recent years it has been used to create massage tools for use on the face and body.
 The London Centre of Indian Champissage, an Ayurvedic training centre, developed this particular Kansa Wand treatment.
 Here is a short video showing the Kansa wand in action – however on this course you will learn a full one-hour Kansa wand facelift treatment incorporating massage of all the facial mamas with your hands as well as a lovely routine with the Kansa wand.

 The content of this two-day course includes: